-French Onion Pot Roast is simple, yet so comforting when you're craving a recipe that will warm your soul on a cold day.
-Classic flavors of french onion soup are transformed to a succulent, fall-apart beef roast.
-The flavors are rich and wonderful as the onions caramelize and help create a sauce that can be drizzled on perfectly creamy mashed potatoes.
+French Onion Pot Roast is classic flavors of french onion soup are transformed to a succulent, fall-apart beef roast.
+The flavors are rich and wonderful as the onions caramelize.
+The beef is fall apart tender.
+It's comfort food at its finest!

 Let's get started!